eduardooliveirak95/python_projects_eduardo/pw_generator/README.txt

 ### Prerequisites

-* Python 3.8 or higher
+-Python 3.8 or higher
-* A KeePass database (optional, for saving passwords)
+-A KeePass database (optional, for saving passwords)

 ###INSTALL DEPENDENCIES (IMPORTANT):